Barry Switzer: After coaching

 In late 2000, Switzer was initiated as an honorary member of the Oklahoma Kappa chapter of Sigma Alpha Epsilon.
 Switzer was elected to the College Football Hall of Fame in 2002.
 In 2004, he received the Jim Thorpe Lifetime Achievement Award.
-Switzer still resides in Norman, Oklahoma with his wife Becky.
+Switzer still resides in Norman, Oklahoma with his wife Becky, a gymnast on the 1988 U.S. Olympic team and OU gymnastics coach from 1984 to 2001.
 In August 2007, XMSN added Switzer as a part of the channel's expanded college sports coverage.
 On September 9, 2007, Switzer joined the Fox NFL Pregame show.
 Switzer got into acting after coaching, playing the part of the head coach of the Prattville Pirates in the 1998 movie Possums.
 Switzer also guest-starred in an episode of TNT's Saving Grace titled "Do You Love Him?", which first aired August 11, 2008.
 In 2006, Switzer and Toby Keith helped found First Liberty Bank in Oklahoma City.
 He owns Switzer's Locker Room, Switzer's Vineyards, and a number of other small businesses in the Norman area.